 4. Commitment Phobia

 Rebounders in a relationship are intense with their passion and shower overwhelming love over their partner but chicken out on commitments.
-Although they are quick enough to form a connection full of feelings, emotions, and togetherness, they tend to run away from committing to something.
+Although they are quick enough to form a connection full of feelings, emotions, and togetherness, they have an insecure attachment style and tend to run away from committing to something.
 So, if it is difficult to get them to commit to you, it is a case of rebounding.

 5. All They Do Is Jump